danilobjr/dotfiles/README.md

 My dotfiles.

-It installs the [i3wm](https://github.com/i3/i3) for a more lightweight and focused windows management, some dev stuff and utilities.
+It installs the [i3wm](https://github.com/i3/i3) ([gaps version](https://github.com/Airblader/i3)) for a more lightweight and focused windows management, some dev stuff and utilities.
 Take a look at [Resources](#resources) section to see the whole list.

-It was tested in a fresh installation of Ubuntu Minimal 18.04.
+It was tested in a fresh installation of Arch Linux on May 2020.

 ## Install